THE BOYS AND GIRLS CLUB OF GREENWICH

 “Debra and Karen helped our executive team tackle an overwhelming and daunting process and methodically address each step.
 With their assistance, we identified the issues and challenges that needed extra attention.
 At the end of the planning, we felt confident, supported, and prepared to open our camp.
 Thank you to The Strategy Group for helping us provide a vital service for our community!”

-Cristina Vittoria, CEO | Boys and Girls Club of Greenwich
+Cristina Vittoria, Chief Executive Officer | Boys and Girls Club of Greenwich

 DISCOVER ANOTHER SUCCESS STORY FROM BOYS AND GIRLS CLUB OF GREENWICH